The dynamics of generic Kuperberg flows: Shape of the minimal set

 \end{prop}

-\begin{prop} Let $\fZ$ be a pointed movable compacta with base point $z_0 \in \fZ$ and shape approximation $\fU$.
-Then the homotopy groups satisfy the \emph{Mittag-Leffler Condition}: For all $\ell \geq 1$, there exists $p \geq \ell$ such that for any $q \geq p$, the maps on homotopy groups induced by the inclusion maps satisfy for $m \geq 1$,

-\end{prop} These results are special cases of a more general Mittag-Leffler condition, as discussed in detail in \cite{ClarkHunton2012}.
-For example, the above forms of the Mittag-Leffler condition can be used to show that the Vietoris solenoid formed from the inverse limit of coverings of the circle is not movable, and is not pointed movable.
+This result is a special case of a more general Mittag-Leffler condition, as discussed in detail in \cite{ClarkHunton2012}.
+For example, the above form of the Mittag-Leffler condition can be used to show that the Vietoris solenoid formed from the inverse limit of coverings of the circle is not movable.

-We can now state two additional shape properties for the minimal set of a generic Kuperberg flow.
-First, consider the Mittag-Leffler condition for homology groups. \begin{thm} Let $\Sigma$ be the minimal set for a generic Kuperberg flow.
+We can now state an additional shape property for the minimal set of a generic Kuperberg flow. \begin{thm} Let $\Sigma$ be the minimal set for a generic Kuperberg flow.
 Then the Mittag-Leffler condition for homology groups is satisfied.
 That is, given a shape approximation $\fU = \{U_{\ell}\}$ for $\Sigma$, then for any $\ell\geq 1$ there exists $p>\ell$ such that for any $q\geq p$

 \end{thm}